HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Foiling & Resting After Cooking

-As with any large roast, it's important to let a brisket rest for at least 30 minutes before slicing so the juices inside the meat have a chance to redistribute.
-I'll never forget the first time I cut into a brisket as it came right out of the cooker--it gushed liquid all over the cutting board and ended up being quite dry!
+As with any large roast, it’s important to let a brisket rest for at least 30 minutes before slicing so the juices inside the meat have a chance to redistribute.
+I’ll never forget the first time I cut into a brisket as it came right out of the cooker—it gushed liquid all over the cutting board and ended up being quite dry!
 You can read more about the science behind this in Letting Meat Rest After Cooking.

-At a minimum, place the brisket on a rimmed baking pan, cover loosely with foil, and let rest 30 minutes before slicing.
+At a minimum, place the brisket on a rimmed baking sheet pan, cover loosely with foil, and let rest 30 minutes before slicing.

-Some folks will even pour a little beef broth into the foil package with the brisket before sealing it tightly for the extended rest, again to help promote moister meat.
+Some folks will pour a little beef broth into the foil package with the brisket before sealing it tightly for the extended rest, again to help promote moister meat.

-Whatever you do, save the juices that have accumulated in the foil!
-Separate the fat and use the remainder to moisten leftover brisket the next day, or use it as an ingredient in homemade barbecue sauce.
+Accumulated juices after brisket has rested in foilWhatever you do, save the juices that have accumulated in the foil.
+Run them through a fat separator and use to moisten leftover brisket the next day or as an ingredient in homemade barbecue sauce.

 Slicing & Chopping Brisket